Ginkgo biloba: Description

-Ginkgos are large trees, normally reaching a height of 20–35 m, with some specimens in China being over 40 meters (131 feet).
+Ginkgos have a conical crown in youth which becomes progressively broader and more irregular with age.
+They are large trees, normally reaching a height of 20–35 m, with some specimens in China being over 40 m.
 The tree has an angular crown and long, somewhat erratic branches, and is usually deep-rooted and resistant to wind and snow damage.
 Young trees are often tall and slender, and sparsely branched; the crown becomes broader as the tree ages.
 A combination of resistance to disease, insect-resistant wood, and the ability to form aerial roots and sprouts makes ginkgos durable, with some specimens estimated to be more than 3,500 years old.